2ndwolf/JSReborn/readme.md

 </code>

 <br><br>
-Here is an embeded picture preview of the game in action:
+Here is an embeded picture preview of the game in action:<br>

 <img src="http://i37.servimg.com/u/f37/19/58/72/57/chatnu11.png" />